martinezpenya/PRG_CFGS_2223/UD02/UD02_Producer_Consumer_EN.md

 # Version 2

-We might think that if we just added the `synchronized` keyword to the `get` and `put` methods of the `SharedData` class, it would solvemos el problema:
+We might think that if we just added the `synchronized` keyword to the `get` and `put` methods of the `SharedData` class, it should solve the problem:

 ```java
 public class SharedData {